Gemeente Zwolle (ZWOL)

 What is your main role in the project?

-The focus of the city of Zwolle within CATCH will be on community building as an important step to formulate a long term climate adaptation strategy.
+The focus of the city of Zwolle within CATCH is on community building as an important step to formulate a long term climate adaptation strategy.
 This perspective is highly relevant in all (midsize) cities and is part of all pilots in the CATCH project.
-The innovative measures that Zwolle will test within CATCH will be a valuable contribution to the CATCH dashboard and will be an inspiring example for the other partners in the project.
+The innovative measures that Zwolle has tested within CATCH will be a valuable contribution to the CATCH dashboard and will be an inspiring example for the other partners in the project.

 What experience do you have with regards to climate adaptation?